Mistakes. Mishaps. Fails.

 Yes, small kids are work.
 You need to travel with more gear, they require non-stop attention.
 Etc. Etc. But guess what?
 Older kids are work too.
 It doesn’t get easier, the challenges just change forms.
 In fact, there are actually a ton of advantages to traveling with kids under 3.
 For one, they are free almost everywhere.
 They are free in amusement parks, on trains, at attractions, and on planes under 2.

 Plus they are actually much easier to manage than older kids.
 Babies usually just eat then sleep, they are easily entertained by a funny face or squeaky toy, and they are usually confined to highchairs, strollers or baby bjorns.
+See our guide on travel systems to make traveling with babies even easier, HERE.
 They get older and they are all over the place, they have opinions, and it becomes harder to entertain them.
 So take your baby and get out there while it is easy!

 4. Thinking Small: